exoplatform/exo-documentation/docs/OnlyOffice.rst

 |image0|

-eXo partnered with OnlyOffice to offer the enterprise-ready version of OnlyOffice editors to its customers along with the **commercial editions of eXo Platform**.
+.. note:: eXo partnered with OnlyOffice to offer the enterprise-ready version of OnlyOffice editors to its customers along with the **commercial editions of eXo Platform**.
+Thus, eXo customers are required to purchase a dedicated subscription to run the OnlyOffice connector add-on on their eXo Platform instance.
+However, a 30-day trial is prepackaged with the connector in order to test-drive the editors before purchase. editions of eXo Platform**.
 Thus, eXo customers are required to purchase a dedicated subscription to run the OnlyOffice connector add-on on their eXo Platform instance.